 It’s hard enough blending two families together when everyone gets along.
 But things can really get complicated when you throw a difficult father-in-law in the mix.
 Whether he’s passive aggressive or just straight up rude, a man who’s none-too-pleased by your presence is incredibly difficult to interact with.

 So how do you deal with a difficult father-in-law?
-Here, behavioral health psychologist Philip Lanzisera of Henry Ford Health System in Detroit weighs in with tips for turning a tricky FIL situation around.
+Here, behavioral health psychologist Philip Lanzisera of Henry Ford Health in Detroit weighs in with tips for turning a tricky FIL situation around.

 “Think about what kind of relationship you want with that person,” Lanzisera says.
 You should judge your words and actions by how likely they are to bring you closer to that sort of relationship, he adds.